-The sister chromatids separate from each other and migrate toward the opposite poles of the cell following the direction of spindle microtubules and form V -shape or J -shape.
+The sister chromatids are separate from each other and migrate toward the opposite poles of the cell following the direction of spindle microtubules and form V-shaped or J -shape.
 The separation of chromatids signals the beginning of anaphase, and by the time anaphase has ended; the chromosomes have reached to poles of the cell.
-Sometimes, cytokinesis began during this phase .
+Sometimes, cytokinesis begins during this phase .

 The kinetochore microtubules shorten and draw the chromosomes toward the spindle poles.
-Then, the astral microtubules that are anchored to the cell membrane pull the poles further apart and the microtubules slide past each other, exerting additional pull on the chromosomes by assist of two proteins make up the microtubule motors that allow motion: kinesin and dynein.
+Then, the astral microtubules that are anchored to the cell membrane pull the poles further apart and the microtubules slide past each other, exerting an additional pull on the chromosomes by the assistance of two proteins make up the microtubule motors that allow motion: kinesin and dynein.